redhotvengeance/compiln-browserify/README.md

       "source": <source>,
       "destination": <destination>,
       "options": {
-        "debug": false
+        "debug": false,
+        "plugins": [
+          {
+            "plugin": "plugin-name",
+            "arguments": [
+              "plugin",
+              "arguments"
+            ]
           }
+        ]
       }
+    }
   ]
 }
 ```

-compiln-browserfiy optionally accepts the `debug` option, which will enable debug mode for browserify.
+compiln-browserify optionally accepts the `debug` option, which will enable debug mode for browserify.

+compiln-browserify also allows for integrating browserify plugins.
+Make sure to install the plugin via npm first, then pass the plugin name and optional arguments in the options (under the key "plugins") when integrating compiln-browserify.

 ## Contribute